-Dow adds 400 points pre-election, Clorox, Estee Lauder in focus
+Stocks jump in broad rally, Clorox and Dunkin in focus

 |MARATHON PETROLEUM CORP

-In deal news, investors will get the first chance to react to confirmation on Friday evening that Dunkin Brands will be taken private in an $8.7 billion dollar deal led by Inspire Brands, parent of Arby's, Buffalo Wild Wings and Sonic Drive-In.
+In deal news, investors bought into Dunkin Brands after confirming it will be taken private in an $8.7 billion dollar deal led by Inspire Brands, parent of Arby's, Buffalo Wild Wings and Sonic Drive-In.

 |Ticker